quisquous/cactbot/README.md

 or to know the details of how the FFXIV ACT plugin writes things.

 The set of extensions are:
-- '\y{Float}`: Matches a floating-point number, accounting for locale-specific encodings.
+- `\y{Float}`: Matches a floating-point number, accounting for locale-specific encodings.
 - `\y{Name}`: Matches any character or ability name (including empty strings which the FFXIV ACT plugin can generate when unknown).
 - `\y{AbilityCode}`: Matches the FFXIV ACT plugin's format for the number code of a spell or ability.
 - `\y{TimeStamp}`: Matches the time stamp at the front of each log event such as `[10:23:34.123]`.